 Knowing how to clean blinds easily is essential knowhow.
 It’s inevitable they’ll gather dust in the course of everyday life and an accumulation is neither good for the health of a home’s occupants nor the look of the room.

-The best way to clean blinds will depend to some extent on their type but the basic technique is easy to master as that for cleaning upholstery and you’ll just need a few supplies.
+The best way to clean blinds will depend to some extent on their type but the basic technique is as easy to master as that for cleaning upholstery and you’ll just need a few supplies.

-Our cleaning tips will give you the lowdown, and we’ve asked the experts to share their methods, too.
+Our guide will give you the lowdown, and we’ve asked the experts to share their methods, too.

 How to clean blinds

-‘Although many of us will remember to clean our windows regularly, cleaning the window coverings that protect our windows can often slip our minds,’ says Yvonne Keal, product manager at Hillarys.
-Discover how to clean blinds?
+‘Although many of us will remember to clean our windows regularly, cleaning the window coverings that protect our windows can often slip our minds,’ says Yvonne Keal, product manager at Hillarys (opens in new tab).
+How to clean blinds?
 Just like cleaning curtains, it depends on what they’re made from and these cleaning tips cover every type.

 How to clean horizontal and vertical blinds